 From better croutons to your basic breakfast shingle, toast is an example of good eats that could usually be a whole lot better.
 Alton Brown takes on Bruschetta, French Toast and Welsh Rarebit.

 There's a lot more under the banana peel than most folks think.
-Alton Brown discovers the many varieties available in the US and how they should be handled.
-He learns how to make Fried Plantains, Banana Ice Cream and Bananas Foster -- with fire and everything!
+Alton Brown explores the history and varieties of bananas and how they should be handled.
+He makes Banana Ice Cream, flaming Bananas Foster and Fried Plantains.

 Host Alton Brown focuses on the wide range of greenery that can add depth and dimension that make good eats better.
 Plus, learn how to set up your own container herb garden.
 With recipes for Parsley Salad and Tarragon Chive Vinegar.